Brother from Another Series: Plot

-Krusty the Clown is performing live from the Springfield Prison and he talks to Sideshow Bob, who tells him of his crimes while trying to kill Bart Simpson after framing Krusty for armed robbery.
-Bob is later declared a changed man by Reverend Lovejoy and leaves prison on a work-release program, despite Bart's protests that Bob has tried to kill him several times.
-Although they have not spoken for ten years, Bob is taken into the care of his brother Cecil.
-Since he is Springfield's chief hydrological and hydrodynamical engineer, Cecil employs Bob to supervise the construction of a hydroelectric dam in a river near the town.
-Bart, believing Bob is still plotting his murder, follows his every move.
-Bob — annoyed by Bart's intrusions and the dam's incompetent laborers, Cletus and his family — expresses his desire to see the dam burst and obliterate Springfield.
+While performing live from Springfield Prison, Krusty the Clown encounters Sideshow Bob.
+Bob talks about the crimes he has committed in the past, including framing Krusty for armed robbery, attempting to kill Selma Bouvier, and attempting to kill Bart Simpson as revenge for Bart exposing Bob's framing of Krusty and foiling his plan to kill Selma.
+Bob is later declared a changed man by Reverend Lovejoy and leaves prison on a work-release program, despite Bart's insistence that Bob is still a homicidal maniac.
+Bob is taken into the care of his brother, Cecil; they have not seen each other in ten years.
+Cecil is Springfield's chief hydrological and hydrodynamical engineer, and he employs Bob to supervise the construction of a hydroelectric dam in a river near the town.
+Bart, believing Bob is still plotting his murder, follows Bob's every move.
+Bob — annoyed by Bart's intrusions and the dam's incompetent laborers, including Cletus — expresses his desire to see the dam burst and obliterate Springfield.

 While searching Bob's trailer at the dam construction site, Bart and Lisa discover a briefcase full of cash.
-When confronted with the money, Bob denies knowing about it, stating he used his finances to put concrete in the dam's walls — which he discovers are hollow and poorly constructed.
-Cecil arrives armed and reveals his own intention to embezzle the money from the project, and his plans to frame Bob as the scapegoat when the dam collapses from shoddy construction.
-Cecil's motivation for the crime is being upstaged at his audition as Krusty's sidekick (his dream job since he was five-years-old) ten years prior by Bob, who was chosen as the clown's sidekick instead.
+When confronted with the money, Bob denies knowing about it, stating the finances were used to put concrete in the dam's walls.
+However, the walls turn out to be hollow and poorly constructed.
+Cecil arrives — pointing a gun at Bart, Lisa, and Bob — and reveals his own intention to embezzle the money from the project, and his plans to frame Bob as the scapegoat when the dam collapses from shoddy construction.
+Cecil's motivation for the crime is being upstaged at his audition as Krusty's sidekick ten years prior by Bob, who was chosen as the clown's sidekick instead, despite Bob having no interest in the job.
 Cecil locks Bob, Bart and Lisa in the dam and prepares to blow it up, taking the money with him.